 Though you may be lucky enough to glimpse some lavender in late spring, you’ll need to schedule your visit for summertime to see this French perennial in its full glory.
 The manicured rows of purple come June are well worth the wait.

 Wild Lupin Flowers, Lake Tekapo, Canterbury, New Zealand

 Surfacing in New Zealand’s springtime (September–November), but flourishing in summer, the elegant Lupin flower can grow to a height of 1.5 m (almost 5 ft).
 Despite their technical status as a weed, these pastel-coloured plants make views across Lake Tekapo all the more picturesque.

 The Death Valley “superbloom” is a rare but sublime occurrence.
 While spring will always bring with it a blossom or two, the right conditions can mean an explosion of yellow, violet, white, and fuschia across the usually sparse grassland scrub.

 Wildflowers, Namaqualand, South Africa

-Around 5 hours from Cape Town lies the Namaqualand region, which boasts dazzling displays of flora in springtime (beginning early September).
-Upward of 4,000 different plant species bloom during this time, though they are soon overcome by the onset of an arid summer.
+Around 5 hours from the Cape Town lies the Namaqualand region which boasts dazzling displays of flora in springtime (beginning early September).
+Upwards of 4,000 different plant species bloom during this time, though they are soon overcome by the onset of an arid summer.